xenserver/status-report/doc/pre-commit.md

 When using `git prebase -i` instead of `git rebase -i`, pre-commit will run the configured commit hooks for each commit of the rebase.

-When the hoosk include tests such as in status-report, this ensures that tests also pass on each intermediate commit.
+This ensures that tests also pass on each intermediate commit.

-Example: Commits from the end of a PR shall be postponed to a new PR:
-1. Create a copy of the branch and as a backup.
-2. Remove the commit(s) that shall be moved to a new PR.

-Independent on which commits this has to be done, the remaining commits are still unit-tested and working on their own.

 When, during a `git prebase -i`, a pre-commit hook fails or makes changes, the `rebase` stops, this is the workflow: